[Solved] “502 Bad Gateway Nginx” Error

 4. Temporary Glitches: Internet connections aren’t perfect.
 Temporary network issues, glitches, or even server restarts can contribute to the 502 error.

-5. Upstream Application: Sometimes the Application that has been published through the Nginx reverse proxy has failed. that could be a Windows or Linux Hosted machine where the Application services were running.
+5. Upstream Application: Sometimes the Application that has been published through the Nginx reverse proxy has failed.
+It could be a Windows or Linux Hosted machine where the Application services are running.

 1. Refresh the Page: